Chad Johnson: Cincinnati Bengals

-The Cincinnati Bengals of the National Football League chose Johnson in the second round of the 2001 NFL Draft with the 36th overall pick.
+The Cincinnati Bengals chose Johnson in the second round of the 2001 NFL draft with the 36th overall pick.

+2001–2004 seasons

-In Johnson's rookie year, he saw moderate playing time, catching 28 passes for 329 yards and one touchdown.
+In Johnson's rookie year, he saw moderate playing time, catching 28 passes for 329 yards and one touchdown in the 2001 season.
+In the 2002 season, Johnson had 69 receptions for 1,166 receiving yards and five receiving touchdowns.
 In 2003, he set a Bengals franchise record by recording 1,355 receiving yards.
-In 2004, he caught 95 passes for 9 touchdowns and 1,274 yards, including 117 receiving yards in a 58-48 win against the Cleveland Browns.
+In 2004, he caught 95 passes for nine touchdowns and 1,274 yards, including 117 receiving yards in a 58–48 win against the Cleveland Browns.

 2005 season

 Johnson surpassed his franchise record in 2005, recording 1,432 yards.
 He led the AFC in receiving yards for four consecutive seasons, and he made the Pro Bowl five straight times from 2003 to 2007.

-"The List"
+The List

 During the 2005 NFL season, Johnson announced that he would keep a checklist, titled who Covered 85 in '05, that would evaluate the defensive backs who successfully managed to cover him.
 On November 2, 2005, Marvin Lewis, the Bengals' head coach, replaced Johnson's list with another one titled, Did 85 do everything he could to lead his team to victory 11-6-05.
 The list, an obvious parody of the original, asked several questions regarding Johnson's performance both on and off the field.
 According to the Bengals' official website, the list was aimed to antagonize their divisional rival, the Baltimore Ravens, whom the Bengals would play in four days.
 Johnson was not pleased with the new list, as he had developed a superstitious faith in the older list.
 He had a stellar performance during the game, prompting the return of the original list.

 In 2007, Degree and Yahoo! created an online version of his checklist.
 The checklist allowed fans to vote for which NFL quarterback Johnson would like to play catch with the most.
 Every vote helped him raise money for his charity project, "Feed the Children".